ca1man-2022/ca1man-2022.github.io/_pages/about.md

 I am currently a Ph.D. student in computer science from [ZJNU](https://www.zjnu.edu.cn/main.htm), Zhejiang, China.
 I received my BS degree in computer science and technology from ZJNU, in 2023.

-I received the CSC Scholarship and will join the School of Physical and Mathematical Sciences (SPMS), Nanyang Technological University (NTU) as a visiting PhD student.
+I received the CSC Scholarship and will join the SPMS, Nanyang Technological University (NTU) as a visiting PhD student (2026- ).

 My research interests are mainly in **Machine Learning on Graphs and Hypergraphs**, including out-of-distribution (OOD) detection, and OOD generalization.